-PROPOSAL 3: RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL 2: RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The firm of KPMG LLP, an independent registered public accounting firm, has audited our financial statements for each of the last eight fiscal years, through and including the year ended December 31, 2014.
-Our Audit Committee has appointed them to serve as our auditors for the fiscal year ending December 31, 2015.
-Detailed disclosure of the audit and tax fees we paid to KPMG LLP in 2014 and 2013 may be found above in the section titled Independent Registered Public Accountants Fees and Other Matters .
+The firm of KPMG LLP, an independent registered public accounting firm, has audited our financial statements for each of the last nine fiscal years, through and including the year ended December 31, 2015.
+Our Audit Committee has appointed them to serve as our auditors for the fiscal year ending December 31, 2016.
+Detailed disclosure of the audit and tax fees we paid to KPMG LLP in 2015 and 2014 may be found above in the section titled Independent Registered Public Accountants Fees and Other Matters.
 Based on these disclosures and information in the Audit Committee Report provided elsewhere in this proxy statement, our Audit Committee is satisfied that KPMG LLP is sufficiently independent of management to perform its duties properly.
-Although not legally required to do so, our Board considers it desirable to seek, and recommends, stockholder ratification of our selection of KPMG LLP as our independent registered public accounting firm for fiscal year 2015.
-If the stockholders fail to ratify our selection, the Audit Committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year if the Audit Committee determines that such a change would be in the best interests of our Company and our stockholders.
+Although not legally required to do so, our Board considers it desirable to seek, and recommends, stockholder ratification of our selection of KPMG LLP as our independent registered public accounting firm for fiscal year 2016.
+If the stockholders fail to ratify our selection, the Audit Committee will reconsider whether or not to retain that firm.
+Even if the selection is ratified, the Audit Committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year if the Audit Committee determines that such a change would be in the best interests of our Company and our stockholders.